kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Native Image Compatibility Can Be Improved Incrementally
+## Native Image Compatibility Can Be Improved Incrementally { #native-image-incremental }

 A team does not have to solve every Native Image concern on day one.